bennerhq/AClock/README.md

 ### js/aclock.js
 A JavaScript file that defines the `AnalogClock` class, responsible for drawing the analog clock on a canvas element.

-### js/locations.js
+### js/defaults.js
-A JavaScript file that contains default locations for the clock application.
+A JavaScript file that contains default settings and configurations for the clock application.
+This file includes default locations, time intervals, and other settings that can be easily modified to customize the behavior of the application.

 ### js/timezones.js
 A JavaScript file that maps location objects to time zone objects and provides functions for handling time zones.

 ### js/tz_objects.js
 An auto-generated JavaScript file that contains the time zone data.
 This file is created by the `removeDuplicates` function in `timezones.js`.

+### js/sun.js
+A JavaScript file that calculates the position of the sun in the sky based on the current time and location.
+This file is used to add a sun position indicator to the analog clocks, enhancing the visual representation of time.

 ### manifest.json
 A JSON file that defines the web app manifest, including the app's name, icons, and display settings.